-Indicative Timeline
+Indicative timeline

-Below is a timetable showing the key stages of the audit and the deliverables we have agreed to provide to you through the audit cycle in 2023/24.

-From time to time matters may arise that require immediate communication with the Standards and Governance Committee and we will discuss them with the Standards and Governance Committee Chair as appropriate.
+Below is an indicative timetable showing the key stages of the audit and the deliverables we have agreed to provide to you through the audit cycle in 2023/24.
+From time to time matters may arise that require immediate communication with the Audit Committee and we will discuss them with the Audit Committee Chair as appropriate.
 We will also provide updates on corporate governance and regulatory matters as necessary.